-Prom Eligibility: Only seniors and juniors who are clear of all financial obligations to the school and were classified by the school as a senior or junior in August of 2018 are eligible to attend the prom.
+- Seniors & Juniors Date to be announced - Northwestern identification required were classified by the school as a senior or junior in September of 2020 are eligible to attend the prom.
 Freshmen and sophomores cannot attend the Prom.
-Any outside guest must be registered and approved by
+Any outside guest must be registered and approved by the administration.
+Seniors and juniors may register an outside guest that meets the qualifications listed below: